Lloyds Banking Group

 This company profile is not publicly available

 One of the UK's largest banks.
 Formed by the 2009 merger of UK banks Lloyds TSB and HBOS.
 Operates under the brands Lloyds TSB, Halifax, and Bank of Scotland.

 In 2019, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts to reduce greenhouse gas emissions and mitigate climate change risk.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
 This company received a CDP Climate Change Score of A.

 The Equator Principles (EPs) are a set of guidelines, based upon the Performance Standards and guidelines from the IFC, the World Bank's private sector lending arm for private banks to assess and mitigate risks in project finance.
 Banks use the Principles to guide internal operating procedures for transaction for specific projects.
 Although the EPs are an important step to raise overall standards of financiers and projects in the developing world, they currently fall short on transparency and governance requirements.

 The Forest 500 identifies, ranks, and tracks the governments, companies and financial institutions worldwide that together could virtually eradicate tropical deforestation.
-Rankings are based on their public policies and commitments and potential impacts on tropical forests in the context of forest risk commodities (palm oil, soya, beef, leather, timber, and pulp and paper).
-This financial institution received a score of 2/5.
+Rankings are based on their public policies and commitments and potential impacts on tropical forests in the context of forest risk commodities (palm oil, soy, beef, leather, timber and paper).
+This financial institution received a score of 38%.

 This company has been criticised by ActionAid for having subsidiaries in tax havens.
 One of the main reasons companies have subsidiaries in tax havens is to dodge their taxes.
 Developing countries lose more to tax dodging than they receive in aid each year.